Theoretical design of the large topological magnetoelectric effect in the Co-intercalated NbS$_2$ structure: Strain effect

 \section{Strain effect}

 First, we study the energetic stability of the various magnetic structures in the proposed Co bi-layer slab structure.
 Our previous DFT calculation of Co$_{1/3}$NbS$_2$ showed that the lowest-energy spin configuration is the $3q$ non-coplanar AFM with the finite spin chirality $\chi$, though this energy is only $\sim$3meV (per formula unit) lower than the competing one such as the collinear $1q$ AFM (see Table\:\ref{tbl:energy}).
 In this competing $1q$ AFM order, Co spins are aligned antiferromagnetically along one of the in-plane directions.
+Another possible competing AFM order is $2q$ AFM, where coplanar noncollinear spins are obtained by removing the $z-$components of $3q$ AFM order.
+All of these collinear and noncollinear AFM orders are consistent with the location of the magnetic ordering peak measured in the early neutron scattering experiment on Co$_{1/3}$NbS$_2$~\cite{parkin_magnetic_1983}.
 The A-type AFM order, where Co spins are aligned ferromagnetically in each layer but antiferromagnetically ordered along the $z-$direction, had higher energy ($\sim$24meV per formula unit) than the ground state one.
 We find that a similar DFT calculation on the proposed (NbS$_2$)$_3$/Co/(NbS$_2$)$_3$/Co/(NbS$_2$)$_3$ thin film structure produces almost zero magnetic moments of Co ions due to the enhanced hybridization with the increased number of bands in NbS$_2$ layers near the Fermi energy.
 Inclusion of correlation effects is therefore necessary to reveal the possibly high-spin state of Co ions and the real-space topological effects due to the non-collinear spin texture.
 We adopt the DFT+U method and obtain a high spin moment of 2.46$\mu_B$ per Co ion, which is similar to experimentally measured Co spin moment ($\sim2.73\mu_B$) in Co$_{1/3}$NbS$_2$~\cite{parkin_magnetic_1983}.
-Our DFT+U energy calculation (see details in Appendix A) shows that the $3q$ non-coplanar spin state has $\sim$13meV lower than the A-type AFM state, while its energy is almost degenerate to the competing $1q$ AFM state.
+Our DFT+U energy calculation shows that the $3q$ non-coplanar spin state has $\sim$13meV lower than the A-type AFM state, while its energy is almost degenerate to the competing $1q$ AFM state.